Tripartite (theology): New Testament

-Trichotomists believe that a tripartite view of man is clearly taught throughout the New Testament (see the Scriptural Basis section above).
+Trichotomists believe that a tripartite view of man is clearly taught throughout the New Testament.
 The writers of the New Testament, like the writers of the Old Testament, consistently use three primary words to describe the components of man's nature: sarx, used 151 times (and söma about 129 times), refers to the physical aspect of humanity; psychë, used 105 times, refers to the psycho-logical aspect of humanity; and pneuma, used 385 times total in the New Testament, refers to the human spirit in approximately 80 of those instances.

-In the New Testament, finer distinctions can be made between the functions and relations of man's inward parts.
+Finer distinctions can be made between the functions and relations of man's inward parts.

 A full treatment of man's nature must consider the New Testament use of such words as flesh, body, spirit, soul, heart, mind, and conscience.
 For instance, dichotomists often dismiss the distinction between soul and spirit in 1 Thessalonians 5:23 as a piling up of terms for emphasis, that spirit and soul is "rhetorical tautology".
-They claim that if 1 Thessalonians 5:23 proves that man is composed of three parts, then Mark 12:30 must prove that man is made of four parts since Jesus enumerates heart, soul, mind, strength.
+They claim that if 1 Thessalonians 5:23 proves that man is composed of three parts, then Mark 12:30 must prove that man is made of four parts since Jesus enumerates heart, soul, mind, and strength.
 However, trichotomists see only three parts here based on their understanding of how the Bible uses the terms heart, soul, and mind.
 The heart is a composition of the soul plus the conscience, and the mind is the leading part of the soul.
-Thus, Mark 12:30 is well within the parameters of a tripartite view of man.
+Thus, Mark 12:30 is within the parameters of a tripartite view of man.

 Early Church

-The tripartite view of man was considered an orthodox interpretation in the first three centuries of the church and many of the early church fathers (see Supporters of a Tripartite View chart) taught that man is made up of body, soul, and spirit.
+The tripartite view of man was considered an orthodox interpretation in the first three centuries of the church, and many of the early Church Fathers (see Supporters of a Tripartite View chart) taught that man is made up of body, soul, and spirit.
 Irenaeus, Tatian, Melito, Didymus of Alexandria, Justin Martyr, Clement of Alexandria, Origen, Gregory of Nyssa, and Basil of Cesaraea, all held to the distinction firmly according to its supporters.

-However, there arose, primarily, three historical errors, the fear of which have caused a "prejudice against trichotomy": the pseudo-Gnostic view, the Apollinarian error, and the semi-Pelagian error.
+However, there arose primarily three historical errors, the fear of which have caused a "prejudice against trichotomy": the pseudo-Gnostic view, the Apollinarian error, and the semi-Pelagian error.
 "But", Delitzsch argues, "in the face of all these errors, its opponents must confess that man may be regarded trichotomically, without in the least degree implying the adoption of such erroneous views."